Eat now, pay later: Pune trader offers mangoes on EMI | Headlines

 - India

 ''The prices are always very high at the start of the season.
-We thought if refrigerators, ACs and other appliances can be bought on EMI, why not mangoes?
-Everyone can afford mangoes then,'' he said.
+We thought if refrigerators, ACs, and other appliances can be bought on EMI, why not mangoes?
+Everyone then can afford mangoes as well,'' he said.

-The procedure for buying the fruit at his outlet on EMI is similar to buying mobile phones on instalments.
-The customer needs to use a credit card and the purhcase amount is converted into EMIs of three, six or 12 months.
+The procedure for buying the fruit at his outlet on EMI is similar to buying mobile phones on installments.
+The customer needs to use a credit card and the purchase amount is converted into EMIs of three, six or 12 months.

-But the scheme is available for a minimum purchase of Rs 5,000.
-Four consumers have availed of the scheme so far, Sanas said.
+But the scheme is available for a minimum purchase of Rs 5,000, Sanas said, adding four consumers had availed of the scheme so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)